Introduction

 Windows Server is used to manage company networks, host websites and databases, manage user access, and create a central storage location for data.
 Windows Server also adds the capacity for certain business software applications to run, adding some elements of execution of IT operational processes.

 In a technical sense, it can be done however it’s not recommended.
-Windows Server can run any kind of regular application as long as it has a desktop version, being a server operating system means that it is technically aimed at server environments and is not ever intended for typical daily activity like web browsing or gaming.
+Windows Server can run any regular application if it has a desktop version, being a server operating system means that it is technically aimed at server environments and is not intended for daily activity like web browsing or gaming.

 You do not need to have a lot of knowledge, although some IT knowledge would help.
 This is why many companies will partner with IT companies like Cantech that can do all the setup, monitoring, and maintenance for you.